Discord: Why the messaging app is under scrutiny – DW – 10/11/2024

 Justice Minister Yilmaz Tunc said the decision was made to "protect" children from online abuse when using Discord.

-"We are determined to protect our young people and our children... from harmful and criminal publications on social media and the internet," Tunc wrote on X, formerly Twitter.
+"We are determined to protect our young people and our children... from harmful and criminal publications on social media and the internet," Tunc wrote on X.

 Turkish prosecutors began an investigation into Discord on October 5 over allegations that some Discord users were blackmailing young children to take nude images of themselves and post them in groups, news agency Anadolu reported.